SrBedrock/PluginControl/README.md

 1. Download the PluginControl plugin from [here](https://github.com/SrBedrock/PluginControl/releases/).
 2. Place the downloaded plugin file in the `plugins` folder of your server.
 3. Restart the server to load the PluginControl plugin.
-4. Use the command `/plugincontrol action <action-type>` to set the action to be taken if any of the listed plugins are not enabled.
+4. Use the command `/plugincontrol action <action-type>` to set the action to be taken if any of the listed plugins are not. enabled.
 See the [Actions](#actions) section for available actions.
 5. Add plugins to the list using the command `/plugincontrol add <plugin-name>`.
 6. Enable the PluginControl plugin by running the command `/plugincontrol enable`.
 7. Reload the PluginControl plugin configuration and language files with the command `/plugincontrol reload`.

 Please note that the `<action-type>` and `<plugin-name>` placeholders should be replaced with the specific action and plugin names as needed.

 ## Configuration